SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Fennel

-- [ggandor/leap.nvim](https://github.com/ggandor/leap.nvim) - 🦘 Neovim's answer to the mouse: a "clairvoyant" interface that makes on-screen jumps quicker and more natural than ever
+- [ggandor/leap.nvim](https://github.com/ggandor/leap.nvim) - 🦘 Neovim's answer to the mouse: a "clairvoyant" interface that makes on-screen navigation quicker and more natural than ever

 ## Go